-IVF literally means that fertilization of the woman’s egg happens outside of the human body, as compared to natural conception where the sperm fertilizes the eggs in a woman’s womb.
+IVF literally means that fertilisation of the woman’s egg happens outside the human body, as compared to natural conception where the sperm fertilises the eggs in a woman’s womb.

-Since the sperm and egg meet outside of the body, the IVF process will consist of steps taken to retrieve the egg from the woman and the sperm from the man before sperm and egg meet in a test-tube for fertilization to happen.
-Here’s what a couple goes through during an IVF process:
+Since the sperm and egg meet outside the body, the IVF process will consist of steps taken to retrieve the egg from the woman and the sperm from the man before the sperm and egg meet in a test-tube for fertilisation to happen.
+Here’s what a couple goes through during the IVF process:

-Each IVF cycle lasts for around 10-12 days, from the first injection to the retrieval of eggs.
-The collected eggs and sperms are then collected and fertilised in an IVF laboratory by an embryologist.
+The collected eggs and sperms are fertilised in an IVF laboratory by an embryologist.
+Eggs that have been successfully fertilised are known as embryos.
 These embryos are then grown for 5 days, during which the abnormal or unhealthy ones are weeded out.
 An embryoscope may be used to create a time-lapse video over these 5 days to monitor the development of the embryos in the IVF laboratory.

 2 weeks after the transfer of the embryo into the woman’s womb, a pregnancy test will be done to check if the woman has successfully conceived.